 Tell someone you served in the French Foreign Legion and you’ll get one of two responses, says Joel Struthers.
 “Generally the reaction is either: ‘Does the Foreign Legion even exist anymore?’ or ‘I’ve seen the movies, only killers and rapists join the Legion.’”
 For the 48-year-old Struthers, this sort of predictable cocktail party chatter “got so frustrating that I just came to avoid the whole topic.”
 And yet, having served in la Légion étrangère in France and Africa for six years in the 1990s, he is particularly well-positioned to confirm that yes − it still exists – and, no − it’s not full of killers and rapists.

 Eventually Struthers, who now lives in Abbotsford, B.C. and pilots commercial helicopters for a living, decided he could no longer hold his tongue.
 “I gave up waiting for someone else to tell the truth about the modern Legion,” he says.
 “So I figured maybe it was on me.”
-The result is his fascinating book, Appel: A Canadian in the French Foreign Legion, published last year, which answers the question of how a hockey-playing Canadian army-brat came to join this legendary fighting force.
+The result is his fascinating book, Appel: A Canadian in the French Foreign Legion, published earlier this year, which answers the question of how a hockey-playing Canadian army-brat came to join this legendary fighting force.
 In doing so, Struthers also sets the record straight about the men who wear the distinctive white kepi hat and demolishes a few of those old movie myths.

 The French Foreign Legion has an unusual origin story.
 It began as a way for Paris to rid itself of its most dangerous inhabitants.
 During the turbulent 1820s and 1830s revolutionaries, refugees, criminals and other undesirables were drawn in large numbers to the City of Lights, creating considerable risk of political unrest.
 Rather than imprison or expel them all, the French government chose to push them into a special military unit created exclusively for foreigners, and then shipped them off to fight France’s colonial wars in Algeria and beyond.
 If they survived five years in arms, they could return as French citizens.
 If not, it was still a problem solved.